libp2p/specs/4-architecture.md

 ### 4.1.1 kad-routing

-kad-routing implements the Kademlia Routing table, where each peer holds a set of k-buckets, each of them containing several `PeerInfo` from other peers in the network.
+kad-routing implements the Kademlia Routing table, where each peer holds a set of k-buckets, each of them containing several `PeerInfo` objects from other peers in the network.

 ### 4.1.2 mDNS-routing

 mDNS-routing uses mDNS probes to identify if local area network peers have a given key or they are simply present.

 ## 4.2 Swarm